eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/configuration/file-based-configuration/index.md

     ```

 This creates a named section `my-local` which is a connection to a Corporate Memory deployment on `http://localhost/`.
 The authorization will be done with a system account `cmem-service-account` and the given client secret.
-The OAuth 2.0 token endpoint location is configured with `OAUTH_TOKEN_URI`.
 Using this combination of config parameters is based on a typical installation where all components are available under the same hostname.

 Another example using `password` grant type.